 Where can I see notifications?

-Besides the normal email notifications you receive for replies, you can also see notifications in 2 places: On disqus.com
+Besides the normal email notifications you receive for replies, you can also see notifications in the Notifications page on Disqus.com:

 How do I filter the notifications I see in my Inbox?